jigyasaG18/SONAR-Rock-vs-Mine-Prediction-ML-Project/README.md

 2. Open the Jupyter Notebook containing the code snippets provided in this README.
 3. Run the cells sequentially to train the models and evaluate their performances.

+## Streamlit Deployment

+The project has been deployed as a web application using Streamlit.
+You can access the interactive application through the following link:

+#SONAR Rock vs Mine Prediction Streamlit App[https://sonar-rock-vs-mine-prediction-ml-app.streamlit.app/]

+This app allows users to input SONAR data and receive real-time predictions regarding whether the object is a rock or a mine.

+How to Use the Streamlit App:
+Input Form: Enter the values for SONAR returns in the provided input fields.
+Prediction: Click on the "Predict" button to receive the prediction on whether the input corresponds to a rock or a mine.
+Results Display: The application will display the results clearly on the screen.

 ## License

 This project is licensed under the MIT License.